top of page

 Access 4

-Getting to the Grand Prix of Long Beach area is not difficult, as several major highways in California provide great access to Long Beach.
-Parking can be tricky, however, as it is a street circuit.
+Getting to the Grand Prix of Long Beach area is not difficult, as several major highways in California provide great access to the city.
+Parking can be tricky, however, as this race is a street circuit.
 Thankfully there are numerous parking lots and garages within walking distance of the track in all directions for you to pick from, and several public transportation lines (you can take the trolley or bus to the area, as well as water taxies from Catalina Island) help ease your travel woes.
 The cost of parking can rise to over $50 across the street from the entrances, but can also be as low as $20 just a few blocks away.

 Arguably the most difficult thing is getting around the track itself – pathways and walkways are cordoned off in specific patterns that limit the flow of foot traffic around Long Beach.
 Fans also aren’t able to spread out as much as they can at other tracks, making the pedestrian bridges and the pathways rather congested.